Merino Wool Clothing Love

 ~WEAR & CARE~

-~How to Care for your TBH:
+~How to Care for your Merino Wool Hoodie:

 I do recommend Machine Wash COLD, Air Dry.